1964

 1995

-Opening of the first seasonal regular international route to Geneva and then Zurich (1996).
+Opening of the first regular international seasonal service with Geneva and then Zurich (1996).

 2006